sankalp1999/3rdSem-Data-Structures-Lab/README.md

      - [UC San Diego Specialization](https://www.coursera.org/specializations/data-structures-algorithms) - (Not that much relevant to your DS course)I have done first course.
 It was challenging.
 I am somewhere in between in the second and third course.
 Currently, I don't need the content much so will complete later.
 But this specialization is tough and probably one of the best in terms of depth and breadth of topics.

 ## Some thoughts - CP related
 - DS will also act as foundation if you want to do competitive programming.
 CP and interview prep are different.
-Try reading about that difference.
+Try reading about that difference or rather experiencing that.
+Participate in a couple of Codeforces contests and LeetCode contest (or just solve some LeetCode/GFG problems) and you will get to know the difference.

   The type of questions in coding rounds are similar to what you do in labs.
 They are going to be more fun and logical (and difficult).
 CP is more mathematical and algorithm/implementation based.
 The topics also vary.
 You can get a better idea by ofcourse doing a bit both of them or by reading.

 ### Tackling some misconceptions

- **You don't need to do (or be really good at) Competitive programming to clear coding rounds/interviews** but those who are good at CP or even have some experience find it easier to prepare for coding interviews.
-Basically, for coding interviews, you practice those questions that are more relevant there....
+ **You don't need to do (or be really good at) Competitive programming to clear coding rounds/interviews** but those who are good at CP or even have some experience find it easier to prepare for coding interviews and before getting a coding interview, one has to clear *Online Test Round or Coding Rounds(These rounds have less standard and more like easy CP problems.
+They can be standard problems also.
+Depends on the company* .

+ But for coding interviews, you practice those questions that are more relevant there....
 Google, Microsoft only care     about you clearing their [interview](https://qr.ae/pNssEu).
 Before coding interviews, if you are from a good college like MIT(comparing something good with the best does not make good bad - Sankalp xD), you will have to give some kind of online assessment/coding round.

-  **Side Note:** CP helps(because it helps to build problem solving/thinking skills and **pressure handling**) in clearing the online coding rounds/ test rounds for some companies(very uncertain process and companies tend to ask CP related or Leetcode style questions.
-It can be random.
-Luck also plays a certain role) Being familiar with what is asked via(GFG archives, LC/IB) is important but thinking from scratch/thinking for new problems is also important.
-CP helps much more in that.** So, I would recommend practicing and developing the thinking process from early on.

   **Just [start](https://youtu.be/y7169jEvb-Y?t=42) solving problems!!** Learn required DS and algo on the go.
 Mostly, it's about raw thinking in the initial stage.
 You will find a lot of problems      where you don't need to know any algorithm or specific data structure.
 Occasionally exploring resources is fine but don't go in the search of the perfect all in one resource.
 (I used to do this quite a few times).
 I believe it is a subtle form of procrastination.

-Update OCT 2020:
+**SideNote Updated Oct 2020**:
-Even if you don't have serious goals in Competitive programming, I would still suggest practicing DSA problems(yeah, finally on Youtube, some people like Pepcoding channel, takeUForward have given really good instructions) and **giving short contests** and then upsolving if you are interested in placements or getting a PPO(You will need to do this stuff in 1st and 2nd year and be ready before 5th sem).
+Even if you don't have serious goals in Competitive programming, I would still suggest practicing DSA* problems(yeah, finally on Youtube, some people like Pepcoding channel, takeUForward have given really good instructions) and **giving short contests** and then upsolving if you are interested in placements or getting a PPO(You will need to do this stuff in 1st and 2nd year and be ready before 5th sem).
 I had messed up this part in the last one month before the Internship rounds (and I don't have any offers till(I gave for the 4-5 high paying companies only) ).